Tecaxic-Calixtlahuaca head: Find

 The object was discovered by archaeologist José García Payón during an excavation in 1933.
 It was a grave offering, found under three intact floors of a pyramidal structure.
 Along with the head were found a number of objects made of gold, copper, turquoise, rock crystal, jet, bone, shell and pottery.
 The burial was dated to between 1476 and 1510 AD.
 Payón did not publish information about the head itself until 1960.

 Evidence for Roman manufacture

-An assessment of the case was made in 2001 by Romeo H. Hristov of University of New Mexico and Santiago Genovés T. of National Autonomous University of Mexico.
+An assessment of the case was made in 2001 by Romeo H. Hristov of the University of New Mexico and Santiago Genovés T. of the National Autonomous University of Mexico.

-A thermoluminescence test performed in 1995 by P. Schaaf and G.A.
-Wagner in the FS Archäometrie unit in Heidelberg, Germany established its age range to somewhere between the 9th century BC and the middle of the 13th century AD, confirming its pre-colonial provenance.
+A thermoluminescence test performed in 1995 by P. Schaaf and G. A. Wagner in the FS Archäometrie unit in Heidelberg, Germany established its age range to somewhere between the 9th century BC and the middle of the 13th century AD, confirming its pre-colonial provenance.
 However, Schaaf and Wagner have objected to the way the dates were described by Hristov and Genoves.